wrbyepct/network/README.md

 # Why This Design?
 ## Turtle Theme
 The turtle represents what this app stands for — a slow-paced, relaxing kind of social media.
 It’s not about racing to catch up; it’s about slowing down, taking your time, and enjoying the journey.

 ## Egg System

-🥚 ***Incubation***: Waiting becomes part of the fun.
+- 🥚 ***Incubation***: Waiting becomes part of the fun.
 Just like a turtle egg, posts and interactions take time to “hatch,” turning patience into playful anticipation.

-🎁 ***Collection***: There are many types of eggs to discover — each one a small surprise for those who take things slow.
+- 🎁 ***Collection***: There are many types of eggs to discover — each one a small surprise for those who take things slow.

-🌊 ***Turtle Events***: In the future, collected eggs can be used for trading, decorating profiles, or joining community events.
+- 🌊 ***Turtle Events***: In the future, collected eggs can be used for trading, decorating profiles, or joining community events.

 ## Tur-Boy
 Inspired by the nostalgic ***Game Boy***, Tur-Boy replaces the traditional sidebar with a retro-styled console.
 It lets you check your stats and explore features — while keeping that warm, pixel-era charm that reminds you of simpler, happier times.

+# 🧰 Tech Stack
+**Backend**: Django • Celery • Redis • Cacheops
+**Authentication**: Django Allauth / Social Auth
+**Frontend**: HTMX • Alpine.js • Tailwind CSS
+**Database**: PostgreSQL
+**Infrastructure**: Docker • Gunicorn